-It is transferred from the forge into a furnace and kept at a temperature of approximately 860 °C. It will be held there for a set amount of time then furnace cooled.
+It is transferred from the forge into a furnace and kept at a temperature of approximately 860 °C. It is then held there for a set amount of time until the furnace cools down.

 The main reason to anneal 4130 steel is to prepare it for machining.
 The resulting structure obtained by annealing the steel alloy makes it ideal for forming simple shapes, e.g. sheets or coils.

 The normalising process heats the steel to a higher temperature than annealing, typically to 900 °C, but this figure can vary by 10 °C either way depending on preferred production outcomes.
 Sometimes, normalising may take place on rolled or forged steel to condition it before heat treatment.

 The temperature for the tempering process depends on the properties desired.
-In many cases, 4130 steel alloy manufacturers will experiment with different tempering temperatures to yield various results.
+In many cases, 4130 steel alloy manufacturers experiment with different tempering temperatures to yield various results.